zydou/arti/doc/semver_status.md

 BREAKING: Replaced LoggingConfigBuilder::file (taking Vec) with LoggingConfigBuilder::files
 BREAKING: LoggingConfigBuilder::build() throws ConfigBuildError, not a bespoke error
 MODIFIED: LoggingConfigBuilder is now Deserialize
+BREAKING: Replaced API for `run` to require a fs_mistrust.

 ### arti-client